 - Also, a session of 8 repetitions of 1k in 4 minutes with a 90-second recovery will help you build the required aerobic strength.

-In addition, try running a steady 10 miler between your marathon and half marathon pace once every 2 weeks – an appropriate pace would be around 4.15 per kilometre.
 This will also be a good test of how well you can maintain your concentration over longer distances and be a great boost to your endurance.

 2. Long Runs